 – Member of the “Holy Trinity” of watchmaking.

-Audemars Piguet and the Luxury Watch Market
+What Makes Audemars Piguet Unique in the Luxury Watch Market?

+Audemars Piguet occupies an interesting position within the luxury watch industry.
 How is it possible for a brand to walk that line between international celebrity and family secret?
 Fans of the AP would mention it before Rolex, before Patek, before Omega, Hublot, Richard Mille, and all the rest.
 In fact, for the true die-hards, there is only AP.

 Perhaps this strange, almost dichotomous character has come about through a unique series of events.
 Perhaps the role Audemars Piguet plays within the wider watchmaking landscape is to thank for it.
 You see, Patek Philippe is a name associated with an idea of luxury more than it is any particular model.
 Yes, the Nautilus is mega-famous.
 Yes, the Calatrava is a classic.
 But just uttering those four syllables can conjure an image of luxury beyond compare.